syseleven/heat-examples/singleServerFromSnapshot/README.md

 ````

 ### Create stack/instance
-You don't need to provide the snapshot id again if you configured the template file.
+You don't need to provide the snapshot ID again if you configured the template file.

 With that done, you can start your template as usual: